joric/mitosis/mitosis-bluetooth/README.md

 You can hook up a single UART RX pin (115200 baud) via [pin 19](https://i.imgur.com/apx8W8W.png) (key S23 or key S16 for a non-reversed PCB).
 You will also need common GND and VCC to make it work.
-Oddly enough it works along with the keyboard matrix so you can use any pin you want, just don't use the same pin for TX and RX to avoid feedback).
+Oddly enough it works along with the keyboard matrix so you can use any pin you want, just don't use the same pin for TX and RX to avoid feedback.

 ### Example debug info